-If you’re like me and really enjoy your privacy and time alone you will love the coffee and tea service that comes delivered to your room every morning.
+If you’re like me and enjoy your privacy and time alone you will love the coffee and tea service that comes delivered to your room every morning.
 It may not sound very special but it is.
 They deliver the goodies via a private little butler’s pantry.
 I swear you don’t even hear them deliver it but it’s nice and hot whenever you open the little door to retrieve your bounty.

 When you are ready to greet the day (and other people) head down to the coffee shop for freshly brewed espresso, cappuccino, coffee or tea.
 They will also tempt you with freshly made donuts every day and other sweets.

 If you want something more substantial hit the breakfast buffet in Vista Ballenas.
-Here you can choose from a wide range of regional Mexican breakfast dishes like chilaquiles, huevos rancheros as well as international foods.
+Here you can choose from a wide range of regional Mexican breakfast dishes like chilaquiles, and huevos rancheros as well as international foods.
 Fresh fruits, yogurts, meats, cheeses, and baked goods are all out on a beautiful display.
 Eat inside or outside on the patio with a gorgeous view as your constant companion.

-The Marquis has five restaurants to choose from including Canto Del Mar, its fine dining French cuisine signature restaurant by Thierry Dufour.
+The Marquis has five restaurants to choose from including Canto Del Mar, its fine-dining French cuisine signature restaurant by Thierry Dufour.

-If you like to really immerse yourself in local culture the Marquis offers Spanish lessons, tequila tastings and cooking classes featuring local ingredients.
+If you like to really immerse yourself in local culture the Marquis offers Spanish lessons, tequila tastings, and cooking classes featuring local ingredients.

 Whether you choose the Pergola for a poolside snack or the Dos Mares restaurant for fresh seafood you can’t go wrong.
 They have a wonderful list of ceviches to please every palate.
 I also tried their fish tacos (something you’ll find yourself eating everywhere you go in Los Cabos), and they were delicious.

-The Sake Restaurant brings pan-Asian style cuisine to the Marquis.
+The Sake Restaurant brings pan-Asian-style cuisine to the Marquis.
 If you’re lucky enough to score a teppanyaki table you will get a dinner and a show from the chef.
 The contemporary style of the room makes it comfortable and relaxing.
 Be sure to sample their sushi bar when you visit.

 With a spectacular view of the iconic El Arco (The Arch), The Cape is another luxury hotel on the beaches of Los Cabos.
 Built by architect Javier Sanchez, this property seems to melt into the landscape with stylings similar to Frank Lloyd Wright.